anirban1984/Analytics-with-Python/README.md

 How do we normally do this in NumPy?
 The first thing to notice is that we need to reshape A so that we can broadcast it with B (specifically A needs to be column vector).
 Then we can multiply 0 with the first row of B, multiply 1 with the second row, and 2 with the third row.
 This will give us a new array and the three rows can then be summed.

-Putting this together, we have:

->>> (A[:, np.newaxis] * B).sum(axis=1)
-array([ 0, 22, 76])
-This works fine, but using einsum we can do better:

->>> np.einsum('i,ij->i', A, B)
-array([ 0, 22, 76])
-Why better?
-In short because we didn’t need to reshape A at all and, most importantly, the multiplication didn’t create a temporary array like A[:, np.newaxis] * B did.
-Instead, einsum simply summed the products along the rows as it went.
-Even for this tiny example, I timed einsum to be about three times faster.